Famous Croatian produce and where it comes from

 Mali Ston’s oysters are one of the best raw oysters in the world recognized as a powerful aphrodisiac.
 Due to the high salinity of the sea, they have a very distinctive and delicious salty taste that soothes and refreshes.

 They are best when consumed directly from the sea, fresh with a bit of lemon.
 Only 1% of chefs know to open oysters properly without losing their taste.
 If they are not opened properly, their nectar can be drained and pieces of shells may remain on their meat.
 Oysters can also be served in soups, risottos, pasta, and deep-fried.

 Events: Dani malostonske kamenice in March, Mali Ston

 Place of growth: Valley of the river Neretva

-They are perfect for preparing cakes, desserts, juices, liqueurs and other refreshing homemade beverages.
+They are perfect for preparing cakes, desserts, juices, liqueurs, and other refreshing homemade beverages.
 The valley of the river Neretva has very fertile soil for breeding fruits, so it is not a demanding process.
-Neretvanska mandarina are registered as a protected Croatian product at the EU level.
+Neretvanska mandarina is registered as a protected Croatian product at the EU level.

 Place of growth: Island of Pag

 The reason it is special: Paška morska sol (Pag’s sea salt) is a fine sea salt obtained from seawater of the bay of island Pag.
 It has a salty taste without bitterness.